Oxfam humanitarian staff talking to Abdalla Dullow, who was forced to flee his home after a flood, Kenya. Photo: Peter Irungu/Oxfam

 Our work in Gaza

-Almost 40,000 people have been killed, a third of them children.
+Over 47,000 people have been killed.
 1.9 million people have been forced from their homes and the entire population is at risk of starvation.
-Oxfam is on the ground and we have reached over 490,000 people in Gaza so far.
+Oxfam is on the ground and we have reached over 1.2 million people in Gaza so far.